Check out the latest Gene Watson Peers Quotes Click hereArrow up

 Kathy Mattea's 'Time Passes By' (Mercury Records, 1991) included the Billboard country music singles 'Time Passes By' (No.7, 1991), 'Whole Lotta Holes' (No.18, 1991) and 'Asking Us To Dance' (No.27, 1991).

-Kathy Mattea's 'Lonesome Standard Time' (Mercury Records, 1992) included the Billboard country music singles 'Lonesome Standard Time' (written by Jim Rushing and Larry Cordle) (No.11, December 1992), 'Standing Knee Deep In A River (Dying Of Thirst)' (a Top 20 hit in 1992, which was also recorded by Don Williams), 'Seeds' (Kathy's first single since 1985 to miss the Billboard Top 40) and 'Listen To The Radio'.
+Kathy Mattea's 'Lonesome Standard Time' (Mercury Records, 1992) included the Billboard country music singles 'Lonesome Standard Time' (written by Jim Rushing and Larry Cordle) (No.11, December 1992), 'Standing Knee Deep In A River (Dying Of Thirst)' (written by Dickey Lee, Bucky E. Jones and Bob McDill) (No.19, 1993, and a track which was also recorded by Don Williams), 'Seeds' (Kathy's first single since 1985 to miss the Billboard Top 40) and 'Listen To The Radio'.

 Kathy Mattea's 'Walking Away A Winner' (Mercury Records, 1993) included the title track, which peaked at No.3 on the Billboard Hot Country Singles and Tracks Chart in late 1993 and which was also Kathy's final Billboard Top Ten country hit.
 Following this single, Kathy Mattea saw the release of 'Nobody's Gonna Rain On Our Parade' (No.13, 1994), 'Maybe She's Human' (No.34, 1994) and 'Clown In Your Rodeo' (No.20, 1994).